Uniswap/foundry-template/CONTRIBUTING.md

 ## Testing

-The following testing practices should be followed when writing unit tests for new code.
-All functions, lines and branches should be tested to result in 100% testing coverage.
-Fuzz parameters and conditions whenever possible.
-Extremes should be tested in dedicated edge case and corner case tests.
-Invariants should be tested in dedicated invariant tests.
+The following testing practices should be followed when writing unit tests for new code:
+- All functions, lines and branches should be tested to result in 100% testing coverage.
+- Fuzz parameters and conditions whenever possible.
+- Extremes should be tested in dedicated edge case and corner case tests.
+- Invariants should be tested in dedicated invariant tests.

+Tests should follow clear naming principles to easily understand the purpose of the test:
+- The test itself (or the contract of the test) should include the name of the function it is testing.
+- When a test checks for a revert, the test name should start with `test_revert_` or `testRevert`.
+- Dedicated fuzz tests should start with `test_fuzz_` or `testFuzz`.

 Differential testing should be used to compare assembly implementations with implementations in Solidity or testing alternative implementations against existing Solidity or non-Solidity code using ffi.